Inference for Change Points in High Dimensional Data via Self-Normalization: Introduction

-The remaining paper is structured as follows.
+The rest of the paper is structured as follows.
 Section~\ref{sec:teststat} introduces our SN-based test statistics for both one single change point and multiple change points alternatives.
 A rigorous theoretical justification for their limiting properties under the null and alternatives is provided in Section~\ref{sec:theory}, which also contains a theoretical extension to test for covariance matrix change.
-In Section~\ref{sec:estimation}, we present an algorithm based on wild binary segmentation and self-normalization to estimate the number and locations of change points.
-Section~\ref{sec:simulation} contains all simulation results and a real data illustration.
+Section~\ref{sec:HDLP} presents an extension of the U-statistic based approach to the high-dimensional time series setting to test for a single mean shift.
+In Section~\ref{sec:estimation}, we present an algorithm based on wild binary segmentation and our SN-based test to estimate the number and locations of change points.
+Section~\ref{sec:simulation} contains all simulation results.
 Section~\ref{sec:conclusion} concludes.
-The technical details, including all proofs, are relegated to supplementary material.
+The technical proofs and some additional simulation results are relegated to supplementary material.